tact-lang/pitaya/docs/SPECIFICATION.md

     auth_methods: List[str] = ["oauth", "api_key"]
 ```

+Semantics:

+- `supports_streaming`: tool streams assistant content incrementally (partial responses)
+- `supports_streaming_events`: tool emits structured step events while running (distinct from content streaming)

-Strategies check required capabilities before execution and fail fast with clear errors if unsupported features are needed.
+Orchestration checks required plugin capabilities before scheduling tasks and fails fast with clear errors if unsupported features are needed.
+This capability gating happens once at run start, not per task.
+If a strategy requires session resume and the selected plugin has `supports_resume=False`, the run MUST fail at startup with a clear message.

 **Authentication Handling**: Each plugin manages its own authentication approach: